 The ability to calculate medication dosages is vital to patient safety.
 To ensure students can demonstrate competence in dose calculation before attending clinicals, students will complete an intense medication math program during their 1st quarter pharmacology course.
-This course will consist of a series of course assignments and the use of Prep U quizzes.
-Students will need to achieve a mastery level 8 on Prep U quizzes.
-This should prepare them adequately to take the MSE.
+This course will consist of a series of course assignments, dosage calculation modules and the use of Prep U quizzes.

 If a student is having difficulty mastering the material, the student should seek help from the course faculty, the nursing school graduate assistants, or the SON success coaches.
 Each student will have three attempts to pass the Medication Math Safety Exam (MSE) at 93% proficiency.
-The first attempt will be given week 7 or 8 of the quarter.
+The first attempt will be given within the last weeks of the quarter.
 If a student does not pass on the first attempt, the student will complete a remediation plan at the course instructor's direction.
 This will consist of Medication Math Modules & practice quizzes.
-The student will then retake the MSE week 9.
 If a student does not pass on the second attempt, the student will continue to remediate and be given a 3rd and final attempt to pass the MSE during finals week.
 If a student does not pass on the third and final attempt, the student will fail the pharmacology course and be dismissed from the MENP program.